Amfiteatr42/goit-react-hw-08-phonebook/README.md

-Code refactoring of application from Classes to hooks. <br/>
+Code refactoring of application. <br/>
+Used redux-toolkit for async requests. <br/>
-Application allows to enter and save user contacts to local storage.
+Application allows to enter and save user contacts to database.